 Mental health disorders are more common than you think.
 Approximately 54 million Americans suffer from some form of a mental or behavioral disorder.
 We all face some challenges that can produce a wide range of thoughts, emotions, and behaviors.
 The key is to recognize when our reactions are out of the ordinary and a sign of something else.

 If you or a loved one is experiencing any of the behaviors below, don’t ignore them.
-Consider seeking a therapeutic intervention.
+Consider asking for help or seeking a therapeutic intervention.